Financing Your Education

 actual amount will be determined at the time of awarding.
 Typically, loans

 Does the University offer a tuition payment plan other than or in addition to

 federal student loans?

 A payment plan is an excellent way to make monthly payments to your statement

 of account.
 Cardinal Stritch University offers a payment plan that allows you to make interest-free payments

 instead of having to make a lump-sum payment at the beginning of each

 term.
-There is a service fee to participate in the payment plans.
+There is no service fee to participate in the CSU payment plan.